ArthurBernard/Download_Crypto_Currencies_Data/README.md

 > pip install dccd

 ***
 *Package not achieved, always in progress.
-All advice is welcome.*
+This is my first one package, all advice is welcome.*